simp/simp-doc/docs/HOWTO/00_Accounts_and_Access/IPA_Clients.rst

 *  Users and groups still have to be added to PAM to be able to log in!
-You will need to allow access using the :code:`pam::access::rule` define from the :pupmod:`simp-pam` Puppet module.
+You will need to allow access using the :code:`pam::access::rule` define from the :pupmod:`simp/pam` Puppet module.
 For example, to allow access to the ``posixusers`` group created above:

    .. code-block:: puppet